A lightcone catalogue from the Millennium-XXL simulation: improved spatial interpolation and colour distributions for the DESI BGS: Colour distributions

 To be consistent with the GAMA measurements, we also apply the same evolutionary correction, $E(z) = Q(z-z_0)$, with $Q=1.45$ and $z_0=0$.
 The projected correlation functions are shown in Fig.~\ref{fig:wp_colour_gama} in 3 redshift bins, where in each bin the same magnitude cuts are used that are given in figure~14 of \citet{Farrow2015}.
 Galaxies are split into red and blue samples using a colour cut ${}^{0}(g-r) = -0.030 ({}^0M_r - {}^0M_*) + 0.678$, where the values of ${}^0M_*$ are given in table~1 of \citet{Farrow2015}.
 In the $0.14 < z < 0.24$ bin, the amplitude of the clustering of the red galaxies has increased with the new colour distributions, bringing the mock into better agreement with the GAMA data, particularly at small separations.
 The clustering of the blue galaxies is almost unchanged.
 A similar effect is seen at intermediate redshifts, while in the highest redshift bin, the new colour distributions have a very small effect on the clustering measurements.
 A difference in the shape of the projected correlation function on large scales is also seen in this bin, compared to the GAMA data.

 The angular correlation function of galaxies in the MXXL mock is shown in Fig.~\ref{fig:wtheta}, compared to measurements from BGS targets in the Legacy Imaging Survey, from BASS/MzLS \citep{Zarrouk2021}.\footnote{We only show the clustering from BASS/MzLS, but this is in good agreement with DECaLS.} The upper panel shows the angular clustering in bins of apparent $r$-band magnitude, with no cuts in redshift.
 The angular clustering of the faintest samples is in very good agreement with the data, while for the brightest samples, galaxies in the MXXL mock are slightly more strongly clustered.
 This is similar to what was seen in the original MXXL mock \citep[see figure~11 of][]{Zarrouk2021}.
 The lower panel shows the angular clustering for two of the samples, which have been split by colour into red and blue galaxies.
 Here, the cut in colour is done using the median $g-r$ colour for each sample.
 Again, we see good agreement with the BASS/MzLS data.
 For the brightest sample, the colour dependence at small scales is slightly stronger in the mock than is seen in the data.
+We find that compared to the previous MXXL mock, there is very little change in the faint sample, while the colour-dependence in the clustering of the brighter sample is slightly stronger with the new colour implementation.

-The MXXL mock, with colours assigned using fits to the GAMA colour-magnitude diagram, is able to reproduce well a range of galaxy clustering statstics, compared to measurements from SDSS, GAMA and the DESI legacy imaging surveys, and is an improvement over the previous MXXL mock.
+The MXXL mock, with colours assigned using fits to the GAMA colour-magnitude diagram, is able to reproduce well a range of galaxy clustering statistics, compared to measurements from SDSS, GAMA and the DESI legacy imaging surveys, and is an improvement over the previous MXXL mock.